 EICR Codes

 An Electrical Installation Condition Report which has been deemed as Satisfactory is essentially a pass, however the electrical inspector may have identified items for which they recommend improvement (C3).

-Which Version of BS 7671 Should I Test to?
+Which edition of BS 7671 should I test/inspect to?

-When carrying out an Electrical Inspection of an existing electrical installation you should always test and inspect to the current version of BS 7671 irrespective of when the installation was originally installed, be that 2 weeks ago or >50 years ago, we always test to the current version of the Wiring Regulations and Guidance Notes 3.
-It is then the competent and skilled person carrying out the inspection’s responsibility to code any non-compliance in their professional judgement.
+When carrying out an Electrical Inspection of an existing electrical installation you should always inspect and test to the current edition of BS 7671, irrespective of when the installation was originally installed, be that 2 weeks ago or 50 years ago, we always test to the current version of the Wiring Regulations and Guidance Note 3.

-Sometimes Electricians and Inspection Engineers interpret the wiring regulations differently and have different opinions in the selecting the appropriate code for observations found during a condition report.
+Sometimes Electricians and Inspection/Testing Engineers interpret the wiring regulations differently and will have different opinions on which code to allocate to an observation.

-NAPIT have published an EICR Codebreakers guide to assist with the classification of observations for an EICR.
+EICR Codebreakers, also by NAPIT is a guide to assist with the classification of observation codes for an EICR.

+EICR Codes